-- General anesthesiaand you will be asleep and unable to feel pain.
+- General anesthesia, in which you will be asleep and unable to feel pain.

 - Spinal anesthesia, which will make the lower half of your body feel numb.
 You may also get medicine to help you relax.

-- Your surgeon will make two or three small cuts in your leg.
+- Your surgeon will make 2 or 3 small cuts in your leg.

 - The wire is then tied to the vein and pulled out through the lower cut, which pulls the vein out with it.

-- The doctor will close the cuts with stitches.
+- The surgeon will close the cuts with stitches.